agroce/tstl/README.md

 Using TSTL
 ------------

-TSTL installs a few standard tools: the TSTL compiler itself, `tstl` (technically all you really need to do something useful); a random test generator `tstl_rt`; a tool for producing standalone tests, `tstl_standalone`;
+TSTL installs a few standard tools: the TSTL compiler itself, `tstl`; a random test generator `tstl_rt`; a tool for producing standalone tests, `tstl_standalone`;
 a tool for replaying TSTL test files, `tstl_replay`; a tool for delta-debugging and normalization of TSTL tests, `tstl_reduce`; and a tool for running a set of tests as a regression, `tstl_regress`.

-The simplest usage is to go to a directory with a .tstl file, and
-type:

-    tstl mytstlfile.tstl
-    tstl_rt

-The first line compiles mytstlfile.tstl and produces sut.py, which the random tester will automatically import and test.
-Both tstl and the random tester take a variety of command line options, which `--help` will show.
 You can do most of what you'll need with just the commands `tstl`, `tstl_rt`, `tstl_replay`, and `tstl_reduce`.

 * `tstl <filename.tstl>` compiles a `.tstl` file into an `sut.py` interface for testing
 * `tstl_rt` runs random testing on the `sut.py` in the current directory, and dumps any discovered faults into `.test` files
 * `tstl_replay <filename.test>` runs a saved TSTL test, and tells you if it passes or fails; with `--verbose` it provides a fairly detailed trace of the test execution
 * `tstl_reduce <filename.test> <newfilename.tstl>` takes `<filename.test>` runs reduction and normalization on it to produce a shorter, easier to understand test, and saves the output as `<newfilename.tstl>`.

-All of these tools offer many (too many) configuration options; `--help` will produce a list of supported options for all TSTL tools.
+All of these tools offer a large number of configuration options; `--help` will produce a list of supported options for all TSTL tools.

-Note that TSTL was originally written for Python 2.7 has mostly been developed/tested that way, and is not extremely well-tested yet with Python 3.0+.
-However, it should work ok, thanks to mrbean-bremen.

-Example
+Extended Example
 -----

 The easiest way to understand TSTL may be to examine